 Bag of eight 4" to 5" pods $6.75

 These dried fruits are apparently fun to push around with your nose (if you’re a bunny).
-Maypops range in size from almonds to walnuts.
+They come in a bag of 4 to 5 fruits that are about the size of a grape.
 The whole fruit is tasty, even the seeds.

 Dried Papaya and Pineapple